Oluyomy/The_impact_of_price__sensitivity_on_SME_churn/README.md

 Step 4: preprocessing and feature engineering.
 - Detect and handle outliers.
 - Structure the data for efficient analysis.
-- Split the into training and testing for appropriate training .
+- Split the data into training and testing for appropriate training .
-- Scale the data
+- Scale the data .

 Step 5: Building a  Logistic regression model.